ravipokuru/code-crafters/README.md

 **TripDashboardPopulator**

 It populates the up-comings trips data for Dashboard and support group by feature.
-These are subscribed to any changes happening by TripAmender for dynamic refresh.
+These are subscribed to any changes happening by TripObserver for dynamic refresh.